 - Preheat oven to 350°F.

-- Line your cupcake pan with 24 pan liners.
+- Line your cupcake pan with 24 cupcake liners.

-- Sift flour, sugar, cocoa powder, salt, baking soda and buttermilk powder into mixing bowl of stand mixer.
+- Sift flour, sugar, cocoa powder, salt, baking soda, and buttermilk powder into the mixing bowl of a stand mixer.
+Or you can use a large bowl and a hand held electric mixer if you don't have a stand mixer.

 - With paddle attachment mix on low speed to combine.